Jump to sectionWhat is workplace wellness?

 Let’s be plain: everyone should be welcome to participate in whatever programming you offer, from your executives to your support staff.

 Stress management, healthy eating, and physical activity are important to everyone, regardless of employment status or job title.

 7. Gather input throughout the program

-Buy-in is much more likely if your staff feel like they were included in the planning.
+Buy-in is much more likely if your staff feels like they were included in the planning.
 You can take certain steps to help them feel included, such as:

 - Conducting an interest survey

 These will go a long way to ensuring program success.